andrei021/100-days-of-code/r1-log.md

 • I'm really curious about Codewars.
 Feeling like I need more challenges to strenghten my knowledge..
 I'll go for it after I learn arrays :bowtie:

 ### Day 25
-• Learned what encapsulation is.
+• Learned what encapsulation is;

+• I was using it before knowing what it is.

+### Day 26
+• Completed 1 encapsulation challenge :smirk_cat: